 - CCBA Executive Board Liaisons: Brandon Kemble, Esq. of the City of Henderson and Jason Stoffel, Esq. of Roberts Stoffel Family Law Group

 CCBA’s Publications Committee

-The Publications Committee produces the award-winning CCBA monthly magazine, Communiqué.
-They share an interest in producing a magazine which is not just readable but relevant to the practice of law in local, state, and federal courts.
-Although many committee members have prior experience writing for their law school journals or college newspapers, such experience is not necessary.
+The Publications Committee produces Communiqué, the official publication of the Clark County Bar Association.
+This printed magazine offers information about the bar activities, services, as well Although many committee members have prior experience writing for their law school journals or college newspapers, such experience is not necessary.
 Members write articles themselves as well as solicit articles from other professionals on assigned topics.
 Meetings are spent brainstorming story ideas and matching topics with potential authors.
 The level of participation on this committee varies.
 A committee member can simply attend the meetings regularly and help plan the editorial calendar, or they can take on more responsibilities from writing to securing authors and articles for future issues.
 Some committee members serve as editors and are responsible for copy editing the content of each issue.
 Copy editors spend about three to five hours per month proofreading assigned sections and must be able to turn around their assignments in 24 to 48 hours.